Judith Hamann

 The Graham Foundation

-“Humming traces a particular kind of interiority,” says Judith.
-“There is an intimacy and vulnerability in a close-mouthed hum that teeters on the edge of audibility.”
+“There is an intimacy and vulnerability in a close-mouthed hum that teeters on the edge of audibility,” says Hamann.

 In performance, bow stroke and breath often break, disturb, and interfere as much as they meld together.
-And it is not always clear where sounds are coming from, suggesting something like a form of ventriloquism.
-The outcome is a collection of works of delicate balance and volatile fragility.
+And it is not always clear where the sounds are coming from, suggesting something akin to ventriloquism.
+The result is a collection of works marked by delicate balance and volatile fragility.

-Judith Hamann (b.1983, Melbourne, Australia) is a composer and cellist, currently based in Berlin.
-Their practice frequently crosses disciplines, incorporating improvisation, field recording, electroacoustic composition, performance, and site-specific response, and is often collaborative in nature.
-Trained in contemporary classical performance, Hamann challenges the boundaries of their instruments, whether the cello, voice, or body, considering how sonic thresholds offer generative sites of instability and movement.
-Judith has performed widely, including at Tectonics, Glasgow, Adelaide, Athens; UnSound, New York; Sonic Acts, Amsterdam; Maerzmusik, Berlin; CTM, Berlin; the Venice Biennale Musica; Tokyo Experimental Festival; and Festival Aural, Mexico City.
+Judith Hamann (b.1983, Melbourne, Australia) is a composer and cellist, based in Berlin.
+Their practice incorporates improvisation, field recording, electroacoustic composition, performance, and site-specific response, and is often collaborative in nature.
+Trained in contemporary classical performance, Hamann pushes the limits of their instruments—whether the cello, voice, or body—exploring sonic thresholds as sites of instability and movement.
+Performances include Tectonics, Glasgow, Adelaide, Athens; UnSound, New York; Sonic Acts, Amsterdam; Maerzmusik, Berlin; CTM, Berlin; the Venice Biennale Musica; Tokyo Experimental Festival; and Festival Aural, Mexico City.
 Collaborators include Marja Ahti, Joshua Bonnetta, Pascale Criton, Charles Curtis, Sarah Hennies, Yvette Janine Jackson, and Anike Joyce Sadiq.
-Judith’s work has been published by Blank Forms, Black Truffle, Another Timbre, and Longform Editions.
-Judith holds a D.M.A. from the University of California, San Diego.
+Hamann’s work has been published by Blank Forms, Black Truffle, Another Timbre, and Longform Editions.
+They hold a D.M.A. from the University of California, San Diego.

 Presented in partnership with the Graham Foundation